-Panel A shows that SRI funds have larger positions in diversity washers.
+Panel A shows SRI funds have larger positions in diversity washers.
 Firms that appear to engage in diversity washing have approximately 10.4% more SRI fund ownership (relative to the unconditional mean of 0.56% for non-diversity-washing firms).
-Furthermore, the positive and statistically significant relationship between Diversity Washing Level and SRI mutual fund ownership (columns 1 and 2) suggests that ownership increases in the level of diversity washing.
+Furthermore, the positive and statistically significant relationship between Diversity-Washing Level and SRI mutual fund ownership (columns 1 and 2) suggests ownership increases in the level of diversity washing.
 In Panel B, we explore the relationship between diversity washing and ownership by ESG mutual fund ownership based on fund names.
 As in Panel A, we find a positive and statistically significant relationship between diversity washing and ESG asset ownership across all specifications.

 Panels E and F of Figure 5 report the heat maps of ESG ownership as determined by USSIF membership and fund name.
 These plots are based on bivariate decile sorts of DEI discussion and underlying diversity.
 If ESG ownership is based on underlying diversity, we expect the ownership gradient to increase horizontally across the plots, with darker regions (i.e., higher ownership) as you move to the right.
 Alternatively, if ESG ownership is based more on DEI discussion, we expect the gradient to increase vertically across the plots, with darker regions toward the top of the plots.
-Panel E reports darker regions towards the top of the plot, implying that SRI ownership is more strongly associated with DEI discussion than underlying diversity.
+Panel E reports darker regions toward the top of the plot, implying SRI ownership is more strongly associated with DEI discussion than underlying diversity.
+This pattern suggests the emphasis on disclosure is widespread among SRI investors and the firms in which they invest.
 Panel F reports SRI ownership based on fund name and reveals no discernible relation between underlying diversity and ownership by funds whose names relate to ESG.

-Overall, the evidence in Table 10 and Figure 5 suggests that socially conscious investors hold a larger fraction of diversity washers' shares despite exhibiting significantly lower outcomes for DEI-related issues.
+Overall, the evidence in Table 12 and Figure 5 suggests socially conscious investors hold a larger fraction of diversity washers' shares despite exhibiting significantly lower outcomes for DEI-related issues.
 These findings highlight that opportunistic ESG profiles of public firms may distort sustainability-oriented asset flows.
 This potential manipulation benefits diversity-washing companies and is an economic and social loss for investors with an ESG focus.

-$^{^{28}}$ Specifically, we identify all funds that contain the following search terms in their name: sustain, social, ESG, impact, gender, diversity, and diverse.
+$^{34}$ Specifically, we identify all funds that contain the following search terms in their name: sustain, social, ESG, impact, gender, diversity, and diverse.